 Our attorneys handle a variety of cases, including:

 |Driving under the influence

 |Felonies vs. Misdemeanors

 Choose defense attorneys who fight tenaciously for you on drug charges

 A drug crime arrest is intimidating.
 At Banks and Jones, we rush to your side and protect your rights without delay.
-To speak with a competent criminal defense lawyer at our firm, call 865-407-2122 or contact us online.
+To speak with a competent criminal defense lawyer at our firm, call 865-546-2141 or fill out our contact form.
 Our office hours are Monday through Friday, 8:30 a.m. to 5:30 p.m., with other appointments available upon request.